If a storm hits and leaves your property damaged, what are the next steps? And how should you prepare for future storms?

 If you find yourself in need of emergency repairs to make your home safe, get in contact with a local qualified tradesman as soon as possible.
 Make sure you ask for an itemised invoice.

 If you can’t get in touch with a local qualified tradesman, then we recommend contacting your insurance company.
-They should be able to arrange a call between you and a qualified tradesman, so you receive immediate advice.

 Don’t forget to check through your policy booklet, and work out if you can recover any of the costs.
 Plus, if the damage is extensive, take a photo before it’s repaired.
 This will help your insurance company to settle a claim at a later date.